openSUSE/news-o-o/_posts/2011-02-19-opensuse-weekly-news-issue-163-is-out.markdown

-SUSE Â®, openSUSE Â®, the openSUSE Â® Logo and Novell Â® are registered Trademarks of Novell, Inc.
+SUSE ®, openSUSE ®, the openSUSE ® Logo and Novell ® are registered Trademarks of Novell, Inc.

-Linux Â® is a registered Trademark of Linus Torvalds
+Linux ® is a registered Trademark of Linus Torvalds